nikydix/nikydixcom-7810d/index.md

 feature_text: |

 ---
-<strong>A Place to share my MSc learning, and how I integrate this with Intentional Health so we can all about flourishing in life!
+<strong>A Place to share my MSc learning, and how I integrate this with Intentional Health so we can all learn how to flourishing in life!
 </strong>

 ---